soldasim/BOSIP.jl/docs/src/hyperparams.md

 ## Amplitude

 The amplitude is another hyperparameter of the Gaussian process.
 It controls the expected degree of fluctation of the predicted values.
-We need to define a univariate prior for each observation dimension.
+We need to define a univariate prior for each output dimension ``1,...,d_\delta``.

 We usually do not know the exact range of function values a priori.
 Thus, we should be cautious with the prior.
 If we expect to observe values in range ``\left< y_{min}, y_{max} \right>``, a reasonable prior could a half-normal distribution
 ```math